There is always some mold everywhere. It grows where there is moisture.

-You need to clean up the mold and fix the moisture problem, if there is mold growing in your home, commercial products can remove its growth from hard surfaces.
-Products like soap and water, or a bleach solution of no more than 1 cup of household laundry bleach in 1 gallon of water can help removing it.
+You need to clean up the mold and fix the moisture problem if there is mold growing in your home, commercial products can remove its growth from hard surfaces.
+Products like soap and water or a bleach solution of no more than 1 cup of household laundry bleach in 1 gallon of water can help to remove it.

 It can be many different colors and also can smell musty and it often looks like spots.
 There is a health risk present If you can see or smell it.
 You should remove it, no matter what type it is.

 You can’t see the health risks before the effect of mold appears in your health.
 The best solution is to remove it and work to prevent future growth.

 If you choose to clean up mold by yourself, remember:

 - Don’t mix bleach with ammonia or other household cleaners.
 Mixing bleach with ammonia and other cleaning products will produce dangerous fumes.